-It was about 5:45am.
-As I got up, I had no balance whatsoever.
+I had my first and unexpected attack of vertigo about two years ago.
+It was 5:45 am.
+As I got up to go to work, I had no balance whatsoever.
 I couldn't stand and fell sideways into the wall.
-I felt nauseous and dizzy, but didn't get sick.
+I felt nauseous and dizzy but didn't get sick.
 I couldn't keep my balance.
-I was wobbly and walking sideways for a few minutes.
+I was wobbly and walked sideways for a few minutes.

 It was scary.
 Let me assure you, I'm not an alarmist.
-At first I didn't know what hit me or what was wrong.
+At first, I didn't know what hit me or what was wrong.

 So instead, I forced myself to stay up longer than usual.
 I tried to keep busy without bending my head down too often.
 I was exhausted and eventually had to go to bed to rest.